 Cosmos atrosanguineus ‘Choca Mocha’

-Cosmos atrosanguineus has flowers that smell like dark chocolate!
+Cosmos atrosanguineus 'Choca Mocha' has flowers that smell intensely of dark chocolate!
 Resistance is futile.
-'Choca Mocha' cosmos is more compact with a stronger fragrance.

 Cosmos atrosanguineus is a Mexican species with rich, dark maroon, dahlia-like flowers with the fragrance of chocolate!
 Que rica!
 How can you resist?
 Combine with peanut butter plant (Melianthus major) to turn your garden bed into a Reese’s peanut butter cup.
 Yum!
 ‘Choca Mocha’ is more compact and has a more intense chocolate fragrance than the normal form.
-This species is classed as zone 7-9 but I would recommend a winter mulch and dry well-drained soil.
+This species is often rated as zone 7-9 but I would recommend a winter mulch and dry well-drained soil.
+Or protect your potted plants in a frost-free location.
 Extinct in the wild.
 Que lastima!

 Common Name: Chocolate Cosmos